isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 See :ref:`hosts4-storage` for information on how to configure Kea to use reservations stored in MySQL or PostgreSQL.
-Kea provides a dedicated hook for managing reservations in a database; section :ref:`host-cmds` provides detailed information.
+Kea provides a dedicated hook for managing reservations in a database; section :ref:`hooks-host-cmds` provides detailed information.
 The `Kea wiki
 <https://gitlab.isc.org/isc-projects/kea/wikis/designs/commands#23-host-reservations-hr-management>`__
 provides some examples of how to conduct common host reservation